POV-Ray/povray/source-doc/styleguide.md

   - **Warning**: Use the `@``warning` tag when documenting potential pitfalls.
   - **Attention**: Use the `@``attention` tag when documenting pitfalls that may come as a big surprise to the reader or have grave effects when not avoided.

+However, always use the following instead if they are appropriate:

   - **To-Do**: Use the `@``todo` tag when documenting that something is still unfinished and needs more work.
   - **Deprecated**: Use the `@``deprecated` tag when documenting that somehting is only kept around for backward